DomtronVox/StaticFarmSite/src/documents/main_pages/LivestockGardianDogs.md

 <hr />

 Above, MAGGIE watching her sheep.
 Below, GERMAINE with her chickens.
-Both born at Dozy Doe Down.
+All LGDs on this page born at Dozy Doe Down.

 <hr />